+NOFA-VT works with 38 markets around Vermont to accept 3SquaresVT/SNAP benefits via EBT cards.
+Many of these markets accept debit and credit cards too.
 This page is intended for consumers and service providers looking to learn more about using 3SquaresVT at the farmers market.
-If you are a market looking for resources to better operate the EBT program at your market, or are a market interested in accepting SNAP and EBT benefits, please visit our Operating EBT at Your Farmers Market webpage.
+If you are a market interested in accepting 3SquaresVT/SNAP benefits, check out the Implementing SNAP/EBT section of the Farmers Market Legal Toolkit.

-- At the market, look for a Yellow Banner.
-In most cases, this will be found at the Market Manager’s Booth near the front of the market.
+- GO.
+At the market, look for a Yellow Banner like the one below.
+In most cases, this will be found at the Market Manager’s or Info Booth near the front of the market.

-- Tell the person staffing the card machine how much of your 3SquaresVT you would like to spend.
+- SPEND.
+Tell the person staffing the card machine how much of your 3SquaresVT benefits you would like to spend.

 - Apple Cider

 - Preserved Foods

 - Vitamins & Medicines

 - Pet Foods